| Appendix 5: Articles

 undertaken almost entirely with available resources within

+our country.
 The increasing quest for sources of adequate water without

 disturbing the environment is becoming a global feature.